 Treatments and drugs

 How your infertility is treated depends on the cause, your age, how long you've been infertile and personal preferences.
+Because infertility is a complex disorder, treatment involves significant financial, physical, psychological and time commitments.
 Although some women need just one or two therapies to restore fertility, it's possible that several different types of treatment may be needed before you're able to conceive.

 Treatments can either attempt to restore fertility — by means of medication or surgery — or assist in reproduction with sophisticated techniques.